tweag/cardano-conformance-testing-of-consensus/docs/design.md

 This step will require patching `ouroboros-consensus`, which is why we want to have proven the technology before making upstream changes.

-#### Plan
+#### Deliverables

-1. Port the existing `TestTree`s into a corresponding data structure.
-2. Give a fold from the new data structure back into `TestTree`s.
-3. Give a fold from the new data structure into data that `testgen` can consume.
+In this milestone, we will deliver:

+1. a design and specification of the serialization format for our test files
+2. corresponding changes to `runner` and `shrinkview` for parsing and serializing these files
+3. we will port all of the existing ouroboros-consensus tests into a reified `TestSuite` representation (see @sec:testsuite)

+In addition, we will deliver the `testgen` utility, including:

+1. support for the `generate` command, including selection of testclass and optional seed
+2. support for the `list-all-classes`  command
+3. support for the `meta desired-passes` command

 #### Questions